 We’ve found rest areas are often bland and boring, but this is the other end of the spectrum, and I reckon its the best lookout we’ve been to in WA by a long shot.

 What’s funny is we’ve often commented on how beautiful this particular part of the journey between Newman and Port Hedland is, not knowing there’s a rest area that’s even better, right in the middle of it!
+We’d literally driven right past this place a handful of times and never even knew it existed!

 Where is it?